Zapier feature snapshot

 - If your testing was successful and you’re happy with your setup, toggle the Zap to On to get the data flowing.

-After you’ve successfully connected your Zapier integration, Stitch will continuously replicate your webhook data into your data warehouse.
+After you’ve successfully connected your Zapier integration, Stitch will continuously replicate your webhook data into your destination.

 Webhooks and historical data

-Because Zapier data is sent to Stitch in real-time, this means that only new records are replicated to your data warehouse.
+Because Zapier data is sent to Stitch in real-time, this means that only new records are replicated to your destination.
 Most webhook-based integrations don’t retain historical data due to this as-it-happens approach.

 This version of Stitch’s Zapier integration loads data in an Append-Only fashion.
 When data is loaded using the Append-Only behavior, records are appended to the end of the table as new rows.
 Existing rows in the table aren’t updated even if the source has defined Primary Keys.
 Multiple versions of a row can exist in a table, creating a log of how a record has changed over time.
 Data stored this way can provide insights and historical details about how those rows have changed over time.